-- 3. Investments (Continued): - For loan-backed or structured securities, factors considered by management in determining whether an other-than-temporary impairment exists include: KEMI's stated intent to not sell, KEMI's ability to hold such investments until the fair value recovers, and the discounted cash flows of the security based on the yield at the date of acquisition.
+For loan-backed or structured securities, factors considered by management in determining whether another-than temporary impairment exists include: KEMI's stated intent to not sell, KEMI's ability to hold such investments until the fair value recovers, and the discounted cash flows of the security based on the yield at the date of acquisition.
 If KEMI intends to sell or if KEMI does not have the ability and intent to hold the security for a period of time sufficient to recover its amortized cost basis, an other-than-temporary impairment exists, and the security is written down to fair value with the amount of the write-down recorded as a realized loss.
 If KEMI does not intend to sell the security and has the ability and intent to hold the security for a period of time sufficient to recover the amortized cost basis, KEMI calculates the cash flows expected to be collected.
 In this calculation, KEMI compares the present value of cash flows expected to be collected, discounted at the security's effective interest rate at date of purchase, to the amortized cost basis.
-If the present value of cash flows is less than the amortized cost basis, a realized loss is recorded for the difference.
-The present value of cash flows then becomes the new cost basis. - For fixed-rate agency mortgage-backed securities, KEMI's investment managers calculate prepayment speeds utilizing Mortgage Industry Advisory Corporation ("MIAC") Mortgage Industry Medians ("MIMs").
+If the present value of cash flows then becomes the new cost basis, a realized loss is recorded for the difference.
+The present value of cash flows then becomes the new cost basis.

+For fixed-rate agency mortgage-backed securities, KEMI's investment managers calculate prepayment speeds utilizing Mortgage Industry Advisory Corporation ("MIAC") Mortgage Industry Medians ("MIMs").
 MIMs are derived from a semi-monthly dealer consensus survey of long-term prepayment projections.
 For other mortgage-backed, loan-backed, and structured securities, KEMI's investment managers use prepayment assumptions from Moody's Analytics ("Moody's").
 Moody's applies a flat economic credit model and utilizes a vector of multiple monthly speeds as opposed to a single speed for more robust projections.
-In instances where Moody's projections are not available, KEMI's investment managers use data from Reuters, which utilizes the median prepayment speed from contributors' models. - As part of its investment strategy, KEMI holds investments in loan-backed securities and, therefore, KEMI has subprime risk exposure related to these investments.
+In instances where Moody's projections are not available, KEMI's investment managers use data from Reuters, which utilizes the median prepayment speed from contributors' models.

+As part of its investment strategy, KEMI holds investments in loan-backed securities and, therefore, KEMI has subprime risk exposure related to these investments.
 These securities subject KEMI to unrealized gains and losses due to changes in asset values; future sales could result in realized losses and a reduction of future cash flows.
-As of December 31, 2022, none of KEMI's loan-backed securities were considered subprime.
-KEMI mitigates its subprime risk by adhering to conservative investment strategies and by actively monitoring investment performance. - KEMI occasionally holds passive, non-controlling interests in limited partnership REITs which, during the funding and acquisition phase, are valued at initial cost plus subsequent capital contributions less any distributions received.
-Once the funding and acquisition phase is complete, the carrying value is adjusted for KEMI's proportionate share of GAAP earnings or losses and other equity changes. - KEMI uses the prospective method to accrete the amortized cost basis to the ultimate expected cash flows.
+As of December 31, 2023, none of KEMI's loan-backed securities were considered subprime.
+KEMI mitigates its subprime risk by adhering to conservative investment strategies and by actively monitoring investment performance.